iq-coryp/documentation-testing/pages/api/general-ledger.md

 A General Ledger **Account** is a record used to sort and store Transactions.

-An Account resource consists of the following properties:

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|
 | Id | GUID | Unique identifier for this Account.
 This value is system-generated and read-only | `97e2519d-c48c-420b-97e9-0dc9bfce6a1c` |